owntracks/booklet/docs/guide/quicksetup.md

              -d user=jane -d device=nokia
         Enter host password for user 'jane':
         {"count":1,"data":[{"_type":"location","SSID":"mywifi","alt":154,"batt":53,"conn":"w","lat":48.856826,"lon":2.292713,"tid":"j1","tst":1706858149,"vel":0,"ghash":"u09tunj","cc":"FR","addr":"11 Av de Suffren, 75007 Paris, France","locality":"Paris","isorcv":"2024-02-02T07:15:49Z","isotst":"2024-02-02T07:15:49Z","disptst":"2024-02-02 07:15:49"}],"status":200}

+## Debugging

+There's quite a bit going on in the background, so we want to give you some tips on how to go about debugging or finding out what's actually going on.

+- The MQTT broker logs information on incoming requests.

+        $ tail -f /var/log/mosquitto/mosquitto.log

+- You'll likely also want to see the payloads the MQTT broker is getting; do so by subscribing to all topics:

+        $ mosquitto_sub -v -t '#'

+- The OwnTracks Recorder prints diagnostics to its console, but that console is typically not visible as it's a background service.
+Use _journalctl_

+        $ journalctl -u ot-recorder -f

 ## Where to go from here